U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

-- Curb-Stomp Battle: Stendhal kills them all in one slash.
+- Curb-Stomp Battle: Once Stendhal paralyzes them, they're killed in a single slash.

 - Tetsu operates a suit of armor visually similar to the Hulkbuster and is also The Alcoholic like Iron Man.

-- Rojiya is The Leader and uses manhole covers in a similar fashion to the way that Captain America uses his shield.
+- Rojiya is The Leader of the group and uses manhole covers in a similar fashion to the way that Captain America uses his shield.

-- Haruhisa has a strength enhancing Quirk and also is visually similar to the Incredible Hulk.
+- Haruhisa has a strength-enhancing Quirk and also is visually similar to the The Incredible Hulk.

 - Souji has a lightning Quirk and uses a hammer as a weapon like The Mighty Thor.

-- The unnamed rookie member's Quirk, which gives him have a metal arm, and his design seem to based on Bucky Barnes.
+- The unnamed rookie member's Quirk, which gives him have a metal arm, alongside his design make him a dead-ringer for Bucky Barnes.
 The two other unnamed members that appear have designs similar to the MCU's versions of Black Widow and Hawkeye.

-- Mini-Mecha: Tetsu uses one when Stendhal attacks.
+- Mini-Mecha: Tetsu summons one to fight with when Stendhal attacks.

-- Shock and Awe: Souji's Quirk gives him lightning powers.
+- Shock and Awe: Souji's Quirk allows him to channel lightning through his hammer.

 - We Hardly Knew Ye: Killed in the same chapter they're introduced in.